Zoryna/google-books/README.md

 This program implements the Google Books API so users can access its database.
 Users can type in a query and the API will return and display 5 results, which includes the book's author, title, and publishing company, relating to the user's search.
-Among the displayed books, users can choose which of them to save in a local "Reading List" that they can view later.
+Among the displayed books, users can choose which of them to save in a local "Reading List" that they can view once they decided to stop searching for more books.

 ## Tech